KR-00/kronos/README.md

 ### 4. Download Docker

-Kronos uses Docker to run vulnerable test environments such as OWASP Juice Shop, DVWA, and Mutillidae II.
+Kronos was tested on vulnerable web applications such as OWASP Juice Shop, DVWA, and Mutillidae II.

 To download Docker in the terminal run: